wnka/pdp80-blog/content/posts/mame-lua.md

 This post is part of a 3-part series:
 1. [MAME Debugger Intro](/posts/mame-debugger-intro)
-1. You are here: MAME LUA Scripting
+1. You are here: MAME Lua Scripting
 1. [Muchi Muchi Pork MAME Overlay](/posts/muchi-muchi-pork-mame-overlay)